Harshtri82904/Ecommerce_SQL_Project_Report/README.md

 ## How to Run
 1. Clone this repo
 2. Open `HARSH Ecommerce_SQL_Project_MySQL1.sql` in MySQL Workbench (or any MySQL client)
-3. Run it top to bottom â€” it creates the database, tables, inserts sample data, and runs every query in order
+3. Run it top to bottom — it creates the database, tables, inserts sample data, and runs every query in order

 ```bash
 mysql -u root -p < "HARSH Ecommerce_SQL_Project_MySQL1.sql"